This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 With numerous additions and modifications throughout their history, the walls of Dubrovnik are amongst the greatest fortification systems of the Middle Ages, and one of the biggest Dubrovnik attractions.

-Take the entrance on the Stradun from the side of Pile gate right in front of the Big fountain, to buy tickets for the walls.
-We started at about 0830, and it felt hot on a mid-June morning.
+To walk on the city walks, take the entrance on the Stradun from the side of Pile gate right in front of the Onofrio’s fountain.
+Here you can purchase tickets for the walls.

 If you walk outside Pile gate, towards St. Lawrence Fortress and take the steps down to the sea, you would see several colorful kayaks floating around.

-Adventure Dalmatia offers tours both in the morning and in the evening.
+Adventure Dalmatia offers tours both in the morning and in the evening, and the tour lasts for about 2.5 hours.

 We first rowed towards the Lazareti – a series of interconnected buildings located outside the old city harbour.